morganthomas/winning-arguments/winning-arguments.md

 [From Chapter 1 of [Stephen Mitchell's translation of the Tao Te Ching](http://acc6.its.brooklyn.cuny.edu/~phalsall/texts/taote-v3.html).]

+Human ability to reason outruns our ability to understand our processes of reasoning on a second-order level.
+Reasoning is a capability of our minds.
+Our minds are very complex and our understanding of them is very rudimentary.

+Our processes of reasoning are the outcome of a process of biological and social evolution, consisting of the Darwinian evolution of our brains and the transmission and evolution of intellectual DNA forward through history.

+Our rules for reasoning are essentially encoded in our languages.
+Our languages are complex organs with many subdivisions such as mathematical language and technical jargon of various fields, which are outposts dotted around a complex, generalized "everyday" language.

+The most important wisdom about reasoning is contained in the rules governing our everyday languages.
+Good argumentation is mostly a matter of using everyday language in a way which adheres rigorously to common sense best practices of clarity and thoroughness.
+In other words, deeply understanding common sense about how to use language when attempting to discern the truth is the most important aspect of the development of rationality.

+    The supreme good is like water,
+    which nourishes all things without trying to.
+    It is content with the low places that people disdain.
+    Thus it is like the Tao.

+    In dwelling, live close to the ground.
+    In thinking, keep to the simple.
+    In conflict, be fair and generous.

+    [ch.
+8]

+Good reasoning is full of uniform and repeatable patterns.
+Some of these repeatable patterns can be systematized: for example, deductive logic, mathematics, and science all have a corpus of repeatable reasoning techniques of various degrees of formality.
+Understanding these patterns is important to the development of rationality.

+However, knowing all the techniques of rationality does not give one the practical, procedural knowledge of being rational.

+    When you have names and forms,
+    know that they are provisional.
+    When you have institutions,
+    know where their functions should end.
+    Knowing when to stop,
+    you can avoid any danger.

+    [ch.
+32]

+The heart of rationality is a groundedness in reality and a willingness to be swayed by reality created by a kind of emptiness and lack of preconception.

+    We join spokes together in a wheel, but it is the center hole
+    that makes the wagon move.

+    We shape clay into a pot,
+    but it is the emptiness inside
+    that holds whatever we want.

+    We hammer wood for a house,
+    but it is the inner space
+    that makes it livable.

+    We work with being,
+    but non-being is what we use.

+    [ch.
+11]

 Of course, the moral virtues associated with rationality are merely one aspect of rationality.
 In my opinion they are a critical one which should be discussed explicitly in treatises on rationality.
 In my opinion, anybody who seeks to become more rational should seek to cultivate the above virtues in themselves; to seek the company of people who have these virtues; and to learn from sources which have these virtues.

 We can also study rationality from a behavioral perspective, by studying human behavior that exhibits rationality and trying to formulate rules that describe and explain what makes rational behavior rational.